 Even if you wind up filling your tank at more remote stations, you’re unlikely to spend more than $15-20 per day on gas.
 That’s a small price to pay for the adventure of a lifetime!

 Many roads are prohibited by rental car companies

 Road quality in Alaska is variable to say the least, and in many cases it can leave something to be desired.
 Alaska rental car companies are obviously aware of this and do what they can to protect themselves and their cars.

 How do they do that?
-By limiting what roads you’re allowed drive on.
+Generally by limiting what roads you’re allowed to drive on.
 I have mixed feelings about that, as I’ll explain in a minute.
 But for now, here’s a typical list of Alaska roads that are restricted by car rental companies (this one is from Avis and Budget):